my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Entering: right lane;
 -   On the roundabout, follow your lane;
--   After passing the 1st exit, move to the middle lane and exit onto the <span style="color:chartreuse">right lane</span> on the Ring Road;
+-   After passing the 1st exit, move to the middle lane and exit onto the <span style="color:#32CD32">right lane</span> on the Ring Road;